mahamatmbodou33/DataPipelineProcessing/README.md

 - Navigate to your csv-processed-data bucket.
 - Verify that the processed CSV file is present in the correct folder.
 ## Set Up an AWS Glue Data Catalog
--Navigate to the AWS Glue Console.
+- Navigate to the AWS Glue Console.
--Click Data Catalogs → Add Database.
+- Click Data Catalogs → Add Database.
--Database Name: csv_data_pipeline_catalog
+- Database Name: csv_data_pipeline_catalog
 - click Create.
 ## Create a Crawler to Discover the Data Schema
 - A crawler scans the data and creates metadata tables automatically.